 Why IDP Draft Strategy Matters More Than You Think

 Most fantasy managers treat IDP drafts as an afterthought.
 They grab a name they recognize, maybe check last year's stats, and move on.
 This is exactly the kind of inefficiency that data-driven managers can exploit.
-Our analysis of 8,025 defensive player-seasons from 2018 through 2025 reveals clear patterns in when IDP picks hit — and when they bust.
+Eight seasons of defensive data reveal clear patterns in when IDP picks hit and when they bust.

 The single most important concept in IDP drafting is stability: how likely is a player to repeat his production from one year to the next?
 Unlike offensive positions where elite talent tends to persist (Patrick Mahomes is going to be good next year), IDP production is heavily influenced by scheme changes, snap-count fluctuations, and the inherent randomness of defensive statistics like interceptions and sacks.